• New term dates for 2026 2027 and 2027 2028 now live. New- Diary Dates for the year can be found in the 'Parents and Carers' section.

 Reading at St Peter's Bratton Primary Academy

-Phonics at St Peter's Bratton Primary Academy
+Phonics at St Peter’s Bratton C of E Primary Academy

 Phonics at home